January 4, 2018: For the latest updates to this post, please see Can I automatically apply tags to my OpenShift/Kubernetes application components?

 - Kubernetes pod UID: unique ID of the related pod

-OpenShift tags are searchable via Dynatrace search.
+Kubernetes tags are searchable via Dynatrace search.
 This allows you to easily find and inspect the monitoring results of related processes running in your Red Hat OpenShift environment.
 You can also leverage OpenShift tags to set up fine-grained alerting profiles.
-OpenShift tags also integrate perfectly with Dynatrace filters.
-For example, you can easily filter technologies or problems based on your OpenShift tags, as shown below.
+Kubernetes tags also integrate perfectly with Dynatrace filters.
+For example, you can easily filter technologies or problems based on your Kubernetes tags, as shown below.

 Note: This feature requires OneAgent version 1.127 or above.